skysqlinc/skysql-docs/docs/Connecting to Sky DBs ae0bd7d47675416e9cd0bf2ba21d066c/Connect from Python App 8bc740a2fd7145e099b41cd1b1f7c289.md

 ## Overview

-Python developers can use MariaDB Connector/Python to establish client connections with MariaDB database products.
+Python developers can use MariaDB Connector/Python to establish client connections with SkySQL database products.

 ## Connections